matlapo/binstore/README.md

 4. The data.
 This is where the actual `Value`s are stored.
 To save space, we use the LZ4 compression algorithm.

+# Performance

+As a rough idea of the time it takes to perform these operations, here's the time it takes on my machine to search for a key in a 1 Gb file with 128-bit values:

+1. Opening the file: 35 µs
+2. Checking the headers: 5 µs
+3. Loading the Sparse Index: 1.9 µs
+4. Doing a lookup in the Sparse Index: 0.11 µs
+5. Doing a lookup in the Dense Index: 72 µs
+6. Decoding the values: 39 µs

 # Examples

 ## Query